 After you create the peripheral, you have the option to add custom logic and make the peripheral a custom IP.

-See the Vivado Design Suite Tutorial: Creating and Packaging Custom IP (UG1119) [Ref 25] for a demonstration.
-When this step completes, review the packaging steps shown in the Package IP view in Chapter 4, Packaging IP.
+See the Vivado Design Suite Tutorial: Creating, Packaging Custom IP (UG1119) for a demonstration.
+When this step completes, review the packaging steps shown in the Package IP window in Chapter 4: Packaging IP.

 Using XPMs